Travel insurance claims

 3. Timely lodgement of claims

 While you don’t have to lodge a claim the minute the plane touches back down on Australian soil, don’t wait too long before lodging your claim.
-Many insurers will only accept claims lodged within 30 days after returning from your trip.
+Many insurance companies will only accept claims lodged within 30 days after returning from your trip.

 4. Stopover destination wasn’t included in cover